The Artisans behind the Collection

 .

-For more than 5 years, we have been constantly inspired by their authenticity, strength and talent.
-These artists are close friends or collaborators and our greatest source of inspiration.
+For more than five years, we have been constantly inspired by their authenticity, strength, and talent.
+These artists are close friends or collaborators and our most significant source of inspiration.
 Like their mothers and grandmothers, they continue to work with their hands.
-They master complex weaving techniques, brocades or fascinating natural dyeing techniques.
+They master complex weaving techniques, brocades, or fascinating natural dyeing techniques.
 All this while caring for their families and encouraging their children to continue their education.

 .

-The associations we work with are committed every day to preserving the integrity and character of their ancient traditions, which are slowly disappearing...
+The associations we work with are committed daily to preserving the integrity and character of their ancient traditions, which are slowly disappearing...
 Because the weavers are becoming less numerous in Central America.
-Because fast fashion is replacing little by little the traditional garb with jeans & t-shirts, costing much less, and natural dyeing methods with chemical techniques.
+Fast fashion is replacing the traditional costume with jeans & t-shirts, costing much less, and natural dyeing methods with chemical techniques.

 .

-Everywhere in the world, artisans, makers have been invisible for too long.
-Yet they are at the heart of creation, developing the beauty of everyday objects that surround us.
-At Coutume, we feel the need to share their backgrounds, their workshops, their tools.
+Artisans and makers have been invisible everywhere in the world for too long.
+Yet they are at the heart of creation, developing the beauty of everyday objects surrounding us.
+At Coutume, we need to share their backgrounds, workshops, and tools.

 .